Primes as sums of Fibonacci numbers

 \curraddr{Institute of Discrete Mathematics and Geometry, TU Wien, Wiedner Hauptstr.
 8--10, A-1040 Wien, Austria} \curraddr{Institute of Discrete Mathematics and Geometry, TU Wien, Wiedner Hauptstr.
-8--10, A-1040 Wien, Austria} \curraddr{Department Mathematics and Information Technology, Montanuniversit\"at Leoben, Franz-Josef-Stra\ss e 18, 8700 Leoben, Austria}
+8--10, A-1040 Wien, Austria} \curraddr{Department Mathematics and Information Technology, Montanuniversit\"at Leoben, Franz-Josef-Stra\ss e 18, 8700 Leoben, Austria} \subjclass[2020]{Primary: 11A63, 11N37, Secondary: 11B25, 11L03}